Flexible Moral Hazard Problems with Adverse Selection: Optimal Menus

-In Assumption \ref{OM-as3}, the term $\Theta(\alpha) - K_t'(\alpha)\cdot \alpha$ ($t\in \{0,1\}$) is the maximal profit that the principal can obtain from a type-$t$ agent exerting an aggregate effort of $\alpha$ when the type is observable (according to Lemma \ref{PRE-lm1}).
-Assumption \ref{OM-as3} requires that there exists a unique optimal level of aggregate effort that solves the principal's pure moral hazard problem such that the more the induced aggregate effort deviates from this level, the strictly lower is the profit obtained by the principal.
-This requirement is fulfilled if, for example, $K_t'(\alpha)\cdot \alpha$ is strictly convex in $\alpha$.
+Before analyzing the optimal menus for problem \eqref{MBC-P}, we impose an additional assumption on $K_0(\cdot)$ and $K_1(\cdot)$. \begin{assumption} $\Theta(\alpha)- K_t'(\alpha)\cdot \alpha$ is strictly single-peaked in $\alpha \in [\underline{c},\overline{c}]$ for $t\in \{0,1\}$. \end{assumption} In Assumption \ref{OM-as3}, the expression $\Theta(\alpha) - K_t'(\alpha)\cdot \alpha$ ($t\in \{0,1\}$) represents the maximal profit that the principal can obtain from a type-$t$ agent exerting an aggregate effort of $\alpha$ when the type is observable (Lemma \ref{PRE-lm1}).
+Assumption \ref{OM-as3} requires that there exists a unique optimal level of aggregate effort that solves the principal's pure moral hazard problem, with the property that the further the induced effort deviates from this level, the lower the principal's profit.
+This requirement is fulfilled, for example, if $K_t'(\alpha)\cdot \alpha$ is strictly convex in $\alpha$.
+Within Assumption \ref{OM-as3}, the pure moral hazard solution $(\alpha_0^{MH},\alpha_1^{MH})$ is always well-defined.